hassantafreshi/easy-form-builder/readme.txt

 = Does Easy Form builder have the capability to send emails? =

 Yes, Easy Form Builder features the capability of sending email notifications after form submission or receiving new responses.
-With just a few clicks in its settings, you can configure the forms you create to send email notifications
+With just a few clicks in its settings, you can configure the forms you create to send email notifications.

 = IS Easy Form Builder GDPR compliant? =